MillionConcepts/pdr/README.md

 1. All data archived under PDS4 standards should be fully supported.
 This tool simply wraps `pds4_tools`.
 2. Flexible Image Transport (FITS) data should be fully supported.
 This tool simply wraps `astropy.io.fits`.
 3. The **GeoTiff format is not supported**, but the plan is to include this functionality (and a lot of others!) by wrapping GDAL.
-4. The **ISIS Cube format is not supported**, but the plan is to include this functionality by also wrapping _something_.
+4. The **ISIS Cube format is partly supported**, but maybe not reliably or correctly.

+In general, `pdr` returns the raw array data for images and other rasters.
+Many missions and instruments require that this data be adjusted in some way (e.g. with scale and offset factors) to place it into physical units appropriate for scientific analysis.
+None of that has been implemented at this time, so you should check the instrument SIS to make sure.
+Any information required for the transformation _should_ be contained in the data `LABEL` or `HEADER` which are also returned by `pdr` (when they exist).
+The plan is to eventually add this functionality, but it will be fiddly and time-consuming.

 ### Supported Data Sets (w/ Notes)
 Most of these are files archived under PDS3.
 The standards for these files was quite flexible, as was the quality control, especially for older missions.
 The current validation method is _visual inspection of the output_.
 Strategies for better and automated QA are desired.